pulumi/docs/pulumi-hugo/themes/default/content/templates/serverless-application/aws/index.md

 ## Creating a new AWS serverless application project

-To use this template to deploy your own AWS serverless application, make sure you've [installed Pulumi](/docs/get-started/install/) and [configured your AWS credentials](/registry/packages/aws/installation-configuration/), then create a new [project](/docs/intro/concepts/project/) using the template in your language of choice.
+To use this template to deploy your own AWS serverless application, make sure you've [installed Pulumi](/docs/install/gured your AWS credentials](/registry/packages/aws/installation-configuration/), then create a new [project](/docs/concepts/projects/) using the template in your language of choice.

 {{< templates/pulumi-new >}}